 |---|---|---|

-| Butane cylinder | Older flats, traditional buildings | €14 to €35 (cooking only) |
+| Butane cylinder (Repsol Butano) | Older flats, traditional buildings | €14 to €35 (cooking only) |

 | Piped natural gas | Newer developments, Centro | €20 to €60 (cooking and heating) |

-| No gas (electric hob) | Modern builds with induction | Included in electricity bill |
+| No gas (electric induction hob) | Modern builds | Included in electricity bill |

 Internet: Fibre Is Everywhere Now

-- Digi: 300Mbps symmetric for around €20 to €25/month — cheapest option in Spain right now
+- Digi: 300Mbps symmetric for around €20 to €25 per month, currently the cheapest option in Spain

-- Orange: 300Mbps from around €28/month, 600Mbps from €35/month
+- Orange: 300Mbps from around €28 per month, 600Mbps from €35 per month

-- Movistar: Premium pricing around €40 to €50/month, but most reliable in older or rural buildings
+- Movistar: Premium pricing around €40 to €50 per month, with generally reliable coverage in older buildings

 Most Movistar and Vodafone bundle deals have a 12 or 24-month minimum contract period buried in the small print.
 If you are renting short-term, go with Digi or a no-commitment option, or you will pay a cancellation penalty when you leave.